When everything on your list is priority one

 Step 3: individual silent sort

 Each participant independently categorizes every item into Must, Should, Could, or Won’t Have.
 No discussion yet.
-Set a timer for 10-15 minutes.
-The silence matters (more than you’d think) – it prevents the seniority effect where junior team members defer to whoever speaks first.
+Set a timer for 10 to 15 minutes.
+The silence matters more than you would think, because it prevents the seniority effect where junior team members defer to whoever speaks first.

 Step 4: reveal and discuss disagreements

-Focus discussion time on items with split votes – these are where the real prioritization happens.
+Focus discussion time on items with split votes, because these are where the real prioritization happens.
 For each disputed item, ask: “If we shipped without this, would the project fail?”
 That question separates genuine Must Haves from inflated ones.
-And when disagreements persist despite the survival test, a structured decision-making framework can help the team move past the impasse.
+When disagreements persist despite the survival test, a structured decision-making framework can help the team move past the impasse.

 Step 5: validate the 60% must have ceiling

 After sorting, estimate the effort for all Must Haves combined.
-If they exceed 60% of your total capacity, something labeled Must Have isn’t truly non-negotiable.
-So go back through the Must Have column and ask: “Which of these could the project survive without?”
+If they exceed 60% of your total capacity, something labeled Must Have is not truly non-negotiable.
+Go back through the Must Have column and ask: “Which of these could the project survive without?”
 This step is where the Honest Sort Protocol earns its name.

 Step 6: document the rationale

 For every Must Have and every Won’t Have, write one sentence explaining why.
-This documentation serves two purposes: it prevents re-litigation in future meetings, and it gives you language for explaining decisions to stakeholders who weren’t in the room.
+This documentation serves two purposes: it prevents re-litigation in future meetings, and it gives you language for explaining decisions to stakeholders who were not in the room.

 The Honest Sort Protocol works because it separates what you think from what the group pressures you to say.